Kurt Köster

-Kurt Köster, also spelled Koetser (born 14 November 1912 in Wiesbaden; died 17 July 1986 in Munich), was a German librarian and historian.
+Kurt Köster, also spelled Koester (born 14 November 1912 in Wiesbaden; died 17 July 1986 in Munich), was a German librarian and historian.

 Life and work

 Köster was the son of Daniel Köster and his wife Emilie, née Loev.
 In 1930 he graduated from the Wiesbaden high school on Zietenring and then attended the Pedagogical Academy in Frankfurt am Main.
 Köster worked as a primary school teacher from 1932 to 1939 then studied history, historical auxiliary sciences, German and musicology in Frankfurt and Munich.
 On 9 September 1942 he was drafted into the German army.
 He received his doctorate on 12 February 1944 in Frankfurt on the subject of "The Colmar historical sources of the thirteenth century".
 At the end of the war he was taken prisoner of war, from which he was released in June 1945.